OldDream/CommonJs-Browserify-Demo/README.md

 gulp browserify  // launch
 ```

-bundle CommonJs modules to a single js file with uglify and sourceMap to sue it in browser.
+bundle CommonJs modules to a single .js file with uglify and sourceMap to use it in browser.

+open demo/index.html to see the result

 check gulpfils.js for details.